 How to Apply

 - Apply for admission to Rose State College.
+You can find information on how to apply for admission on the admissions page.
 Financial Aid is only awarded to students who have been admitted into the college and are seeking a degree.

 - Complete the Free Application for Federal Student Aid (FAFSA).
 Our school code is 009185.
-NOTE: It takes approximately two weeks for the Financial Aid Office to receive a completed application.
+NOTE: It takes approximately 10-14 business days for the Financial Aid Office to receive a completed application.

 You can also visit www.startwithfafsa.org for more information on completing the FAFSA.

 - The U.S. Department of Education will send you the results of your application.
 This is called a Student Aid Report (SAR).
 Please review this report to insure all information is correct.
-If the tax information was estimated or manually entered you will need to correct your FAFSA using the IRS Data Retrieval Tool.
+If the tax information was estimated or manually entered you will need to request an IRS Tax Return Transcript from irs.gov.

 For the 2017-2018 aid year (Fall 2017, Spring 2018 and Summer 2018), the Free Application for Federal Student Aid (FAFSA) is available starting October 1, 2016.